Dhivyabharathi-M/customer-churn-prediction/README.md

     return 1 if risk_score >= 3 else 0
 ```

-**Rule-Based Results:**
-- Accuracy: **76.82%**
-- Precision: 73% — but only for the non-churn class
-- **Recall for churn: only 20%** — misses 80% of actual churners
-- F1 for churn class: just **0.32**

-This confirms the core limitation of rule-based systems: while the accuracy
-looks acceptable, it almost entirely ignores churners.
-The model predicted
-very few positives (churn = 1), so its recall is critically low.
-It cannot
-learn from data and cannot adapt when customer behaviour shifts.

 | Aspect           | Tuned XGBoost   | Rule-Based       |
 |------------------|-----------------|------------------|
 | Accuracy         | 81.24%          | 76.82%           |